Jiang-Feiyu/Server_scanning/README.md

 <p align=center><img src="https://p1-juejin.byteimg.com/tos-cn-i-k3u1fbpfcp/f0385fd5d7af4c1d8ce02551835e2730~tplv-k3u1fbpfcp-watermark.image?" alt="image.png"  width="70%"/></p>

 4. **Zombie process casused by `find`**
+- Since`find` is a recursive command, it will create loads of child processes to search into different directories.
+When the parent process is killed, there would be no *stop* command from the parent process so the child process will run until all files are traversed.
 - I tried several methods, mainly trying to find the specific pid, collecting them into a variable and killing them respectively, but the result shows not working well.
-The way I solve it is quite simple,
+It won't be easy to kill the specific pid since the process is dynamic.
+- Timeout function is a good command for dealing with this issue.
+The basic grammar is like: `timeout [OPTIONS] DURATION COMMAND [ARG]…`

 ## Expected results and possible errors